MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 1. Run the application locally and test the API with the same url in the previous section.

-## 14. Add Azure Cosmos DB database connection string to remote Azure Function app
+## 14. Add connection string to remote app

 1. In Visual Studio Code, open the **Azure** explorer by selecting the Azure icon in the primary side bar or use the keyboard shortcut (<kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>A</kbd>).
 1. In the **Resources** section, find your Azure Cosmos DB instance.
 Right-click the resource and select **Copy Connection String**.